3 Somerset charities are celebrating after winning the coveted King’s Award for Voluntary Service (KAVS).

 Exmoor Young Voices engages with young adults in the community, offering support with job opportunities, housing and other issues to help them stay working and living on Exmoor.

-The majority of these young adults, aged 18-35, are still living at home although EYV is steadily improving the conditions for a number of them to be independent and is also gradually improving the prospects of owning their own sustainable homes through self-build initiatives.
+The majority of these young adults, aged 18 to 35, are still living at home although EYV is steadily improving the conditions for a number of them to be independent and is also gradually improving the prospects of owning their own sustainable homes through self-build initiatives.

 EYV is a self-organising and self-directing all-volunteer group of empowered young adults, bringing their own persuasive, practical and innovative solutions to a raft of 59 authority policy makers and budget holders that prioritise housing, digital inclusion, rents, earnings, travel, and transport, to sustain a balanced population on Exmoor.